spencerlwahlstrom/myplants/README.md

 # myplants
 Plant organizer application to track user plants, and to get notifications for their watering and fertilizing.
-Built using kotlin core dependecies, aws amplify, grapql api, dynamo db and storage.
+Built using kotlin core dependecies, aws amplify, grapql api, dynamo db and awsstorage.
 ###More to come
 set notification schedule, shareplant posts and profile with friends, set up application topics for users to add, comment on, and user moderated.

 Sources:
-project code for using amplify libraries user sign in, userdata, object crud, swipe functionality adapted from https://docs.amplify.aws/lib/q/platform/js/#amplify-javascript, https://aws.amazon.com/getting-started/hands-on/build-android-app-amplify/, https://developer.android.com/docs.
+project code for using amplify libraries user sign in, userdata, image storage,  object crud, swipe functionality adapted from example calls https://docs.amplify.aws/lib/q/platform/js/#amplify-javascript, https://aws.amazon.com/getting-started/hands-on/build-android-app-amplify/, https://developer.android.com/docs.

  Sign in